1. Accueil

 Contribution to the teaching profile

-This integrative course contributes to most of the program learning outcomes, namely:
+This integrative course contributes to most of the program learning outcomes in business, management and civil engineering disciplines, namely:

 Other information